connectthefuture/dotfiles-33/README.md

 Please note, changes have been made from Zack's original setup:

+- Install scripts are called `dotinstall.sh`
-- a Brewfile is not used, in favor for `install.sh` scripts which can include `brew` commands.
+- a Brewfile is not used, in favor for `dotinstall.sh` scripts which can include `brew` commands.
 - \*.zsh files are not loaded if placed in topic sub-folder, which makes it possible to store submodules (containing \*.zfs files) within the dotfiles without resulting in errors.

 ### Other features